QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 4. update the guesses for prices and tax rates with the values implied by the equilibrium conditions
 5. iterate until convergence

-Below we implement the "guess and verify" computation.
+Let's implement this "guess and verify" approach

 We start by defining the Cobb-Douglas utility function